NGC 315 - Elliptical Galaxy in Pisces

 For more information about photometry in astronomy, check the photometric system article on Wikipedia.

 The surface brightess reported below is an indication of the brightness per unit of angular area of NGC 315.

 Apparent size of NGC 315The following table reports NGC 315 apparent angular size.
 The green area displayed on top of the DSS2 image of NGC 315 is a visual representation of it.

 The image below is a photograph of NGC 315 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-NGC 315 - Elliptical Galaxy is classified as Elliptical (E) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of NGC 315 - Elliptical Galaxy in the Hubble de Vaucouleurs sequence.
+NGC 315 - Elliptical Galaxy in Pisces is classified as Elliptical (E) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of NGC 315 - Elliptical Galaxy in Pisces in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of NGC 315

 Celestial coordinates for the J2000 equinox of NGC 315 are provided in the following table:

 The simplified sky charts below show the position of NGC 315 in the sky.
 The first chart has a field of view of 60° while the second one has a field of view of 10°.